byu-dml/d3m-analytics/README.md

 If the `--refresh` flag is present, any cached function calls an analysis computes and uses will be refreshed.

 To see which analyses are currently supported, run `python -m src.analyze --help` and look at the available options for the `--analysis` arg.

+## Contributing

+### pre-commit

+This repo uses the [pre-commit](https://pre-commit.com/#intro) package to include pre-commit git hooks for things like auto formatting and linting.
+Once this repo is cloned, run `pre-commit install` in the repo's root directory to initialize the pre-commit package for the repo.

+Every time a commit takes place, pre-commit will automatically run, and abort the commit if it finds errors.
+If you want are doing a partial commit on one or more files (committing part of the changes to a file but not all of them), you'll need to skip the pre-commit hook by using the `--no-verify` option when commiting e.g. `git commit --no-verify`.
+Then in the commit that includes all of the remaining changes to that file, be sure to run the pre-commit hook, which will take place using the normal `git commit` command.